vypiemzalyubov/vypiemzalyubov/README.md

 ### :wave: About Me :
-- I am a Quality Assurance Engineer
+- I am a QA/AQA Engineer

 - Currently working at [**TradingView**](https://www.tradingview.com/about/)